-keyed sequential access: The retrieval or storage of a data record in its key sequence relative to the previously retrieved or stored record, as defined by the sequence set of an index.
+keyed sequential access: The retrieval or storage of a data record in its key sequence relative to the previously retrieved or stored record.
 (See also addressed sequential access, keyed direct access, and addressed direct access.)

 mass sequential insertion: A technique VSAM uses for keyed sequential insertion of two or more records in sequence into a collating position in a data set: more efficient than inserting each record directly.